sdmalek44/neighborHub_API/README.md

 `GET /api/v1/users` - returns id, first_name, last_name, username, district_id, email, and photo url for all users

 `POST /api/v1/app_users` - returns id, first_name, last_name, username, neighborhood, email, and photo for user signing up through neighborhood kickstarter app
-* if user already exists, it updates password
+* if user already exists, it updates password and signs user in
 * if user doesn't exist and passed all correct params it creates new user
 ```
   {